 There is no doubt that this is a very good Florida State team, but I hope this post shows that some of their numbers are deceiving, and that Florida has an incredible opportunity on Saturday.
 On paper, FSU’s defense would prove to be the defining factor of this game.
 But as I said, this is the toughest run game the ‘Noles have faced all year and in addition the Gators play for the opportunity to get to a BCS bowl and possible National Title game.
 Florida knows what’s at stake tomorrow.
 Look for the Gators to come out with some fire on Saturday.

-Morgan Moriarty is a sophomore Telecommunications major at the University of Florida.
-She works in the Office of Student Life on campus, and covers college football and recruiting for ESPN Radio.
+Morgan Moriarty is a sophomore Telecommunications major at the University of Florida, and covers college football and recruiting for ESPN Radio.
 She is also on the University of Florida Women’s Club Water Polo Team.
 Follow her on Twitter @moriarty343